openedx/edx-platform/docs/course_authors/source/accessibility.rst

-.. _Guidelines for Creating Accessible Content
+.. _Guidelines for Creating Accessible Content:

 ###################################################
 Guidelines for Creating Accessible Content